-The dean/director must report any decision to initiate additional sanctions in writing to the student, the chair, and the dean of students within 10 business days of the student’s opportunity to be heard.
+The dean/director must report any decision to initiate additional sanctions in writing to the student, the chair, and the Director of Student Conduct & CARE within 10 business days of the student’s opportunity to be heard.

 Additional sanctions imposed at the college/school/division level may include, and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the college/school/division.
 The student may appeal the dean’s/director’s decision about additional sanctions through the procedures specified in Part III.A.I-VI. of this Code.

-A student may not be placed on disciplinary probation, suspended, or expelled from the university because of an act of academic misconduct unless the dean of students concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct.
-If the dean of students concludes that additional disciplinary sanctions are warranted, the proceedings will be governed by the same procedures that apply to acts of personal misconduct (Part III.B) and may be commenced when notified of the outcome from the faculty member.
+A student may not be placed on disciplinary probation, suspended, or expelled from the university because of an act of academic misconduct unless the Director of Student Conduct & CARE concludes that such a sanction is justified by the nature of the act or because the student has committed previous acts of misconduct.
+If the Director of Student Conduct & CARE concludes that additional disciplinary sanctions are warranted, the proceedings will be governed by the same procedures that apply to acts of personal misconduct (Part III.B) and may be commenced when notified of the outcome from the faculty member.

 I. Appeals for Academic Misconduct

 The Campus Appeals Board (CAB) may hear the following types of appeals from students:

 - appeals of academic misconduct findings imposed by faculty members, department chairs, or academic deans or division directors

 - appeals of faculty/staff decisions claimed to violate student rights recognized in Part I of the Code.
 Extension to any time limits specified below must be approved by the chair of the board.